sginne/finnish-cyrillic-keyboard/README.md

 ![Keyboard layout](https://github.com/sginne/finnish-russian-keyboard/blob/master/layout.png?raw=true )

-See this readme in raw format(!!!), cba to do formatting atm.

 This layout hack aimed primarily at russians who live in Finland and use linux, but dont want to use silly stickers.
 Installation is pretty straightforward:

-1. Copy 'fi' file into /usr/share/X11/xkb/symbols
-Use root permissions and overwrite existing layout.
+First: Copy 'fi' file into /usr/share/X11/xkb/symbols Use root permissions and overwrite existing layout.
 Optionally you can 'kdesu kate /usr/share/X11/xkb/symbols/fi' and append:

   partial alphanumeric_keys